Knoc-Off/Sourcerer/README.md

 - ## Issue it solves
 	- I was frustrated with having to move all of my configurations every time I distro hopped or reinstalled.
 With this you only have to copy one folder and execute the program.
-		- Very worthwhile for me.
-Probably has limited use for others.

 - ## What it does